 Baby chicks do not need light at night, but they need it to keep them warm.
 Baby chicks who hatch with their mother hen do not need light to warm them.
 The heat coming from their mother keeps them warm.
 However, new baby chicks that are hatched without their mother need light to keep them warm.

-If you do not provide light to chicks at night, it will cause them blind panic.
+If you do not provide light to chicks at night, it will cause them to panic blindly.
 It will lead them to be rattled and scrambled and cause them to pile at the corner, smothering each other.

 Why is my Baby Chick Chirping Loudly?